miklevin/MikeLev.in/_posts/2025-03-25-workflows-redirect-fix-attention.md

 sort_order: 1
 ---

+## Meandering Warning Alert *(from Gemini 2.5 Experimental)*

+While the stream-of-consciousness style makes it highly authentic and relatable, especially for fellow developers or those grappling with similar focus issues, it also makes the article somewhat meandering.
+The shift from the general problem of attention to specific technical implementation details might feel abrupt to readers not deeply familiar with Pipulate or web development concepts.
+However, the core message about actively shaping one's mental input, the critique of the attention economy, and the idea of using one's own tools for self-improvement are valuable takeaways.
+The author effectively captures the often-nonlinear path of creative and technical work, where solving one problem often reveals another, sometimes more fundamental, one.

 ## Using Pipulate to Redirect Attention and Create Positive Change

 It's time to use Pipulate for it's most powerful and potentially life-changing